rohankotanu/mybots/README.md

 <br/>

-On average, the Age-Pareto Fitness Optimization produces the fittest creature.
+On average, the Age-Fitness Pareto Optimization produces the fittest creature.
 Surprisingly, the Parallel Hill Climber produced more consistent results and a higher average fitness than the (μ,λ) Evolutionary Algorithm.

 Plots from all 15 trials (5 for each evolutionary algorithm) are shown below.